OFFICE OF THE CHAPLAIN

 - Supporting all Religion-in-Life student groups

-- Helping students find local faith communities to connect with
+- Helping students locate and connect with local faith communities/churches

 - Working with the Interfaith Center to promote understanding of other religious tradition